sreasgop/TIU-BCA-1st-Year-C-Programs/README.md

 This repository contains all the questions and solutions (source code) of the subject TIU-UCA-T107 Computer Fundamentals and Programming in C, which is taught in the first year of the BCA Hons Course at Techno India University.

 The repository consists of one folder and one text file.
-The folder contains all the C source code files, each named according to the question number.
+The folder `Solutions` contains all the C source code files, each named according to the question number.
 The text file contains all the questions or problem statements, also numbered accordingly.

 ## 🧑‍💻 How to use the source code